Stay tuned for 2020 media details. Information from last year’s conference is below for reference.

 - Science and Styles: From non-alcoholic and gluten-free beers to Gose, Hazy IPAs and everything in between, the Brewers Association can help curate interviews to discuss what’s happening in various style categories.
 Additionally, explore the science behind the styles by scratching and sniffing new and experimental hops, or taking a look at healthy yeast strains, which are vital for flavor consistency in beer.

-- Craft in Colorado: Colorado ranks third in the nation for the number of breweries (395 as of 3/1/19) and is considered a trendsetter in the brewing industry.
-As craft brewers from around the country and world ascend to the Mile High City, what’s Colorado’s impact on craft?
+- Craft in Texas: Craft brewers in Texas produced more than 1.1 million barrels of beer and contributed more than $5 billion to the economy (3rd in the country) in 2018.
+Texas ranks 11th in the nation for the number of breweries (283 as of 3/1/19) and is considered a hot bed for growth in the craft brewing industry.
+As craft brewers from around the country and world convene in San Antonio , what’s Texas impact on craft?

-Starting Monday, April 8 through Thursday, April 11, we can offer access to the convention center early in the morning for live remotes from the exhibit hall and during the conference for taped and live pieces.
+Starting Monday, April 20 through Wednesday, April 22, we can offer early morning access to the convention center for live remotes from the exhibit hall and during the conference for taped and live pieces.
 We also have b-roll available for use for any segments you are working on in the lead up to CBC.

 Please let us know if you are interested in sending a crew to cover the event or arranging an in-studio segment.

-The 2019 Craft Brewers Conference & BrewExpo America® (CBC) is open to working media from trade and consumer-focused outlets.
+The 2020 Craft Brewers Conference® & BrewExpo America® (CBC) is open to working media from trade and consumer-focused outlets.
 The credential application must be completed for each staffer who plans to attend from your media outlet.
 Unless otherwise pre-approved, media outlets are limited to a total of four (4) credentials.

 Qualified journalists wishing to cover CBC must apply for media credentials.